wkumari/draft-wkumari-opsawg-sdi/README.md

    Most network devices already include some sort of initial bootstrapping logic (sometimes called 'autoboot', or 'autoinstall').
-   This generally works by having a newly installed / unconfigured device obtain an IP address and address of a config server (often called 'next-server', 'siaddr' or 'tftp-server-name') using DHCP (see [RFC2131]).
+   This generally works by having a newly installed, unconfigured device obtain an IP address for itself and discover the address of a configuration server (often called 'next-server', 'siaddr' or 'tftp- server-name') using DHCP (see [RFC2131]).
 The device then contacts this configuration server to download its initial configuration, which is often identified using the devices serial number, MAC address or similar.
 This document extends this (vendor specific) paradigm by allowing the configuration file to be encrypted.

-   This document describes a concept, and some example ways of implementing this concept.
-As devices have different capabilities, and use different configuration paradigms, one method will not suit all, and so it is expected that vendors will differ in exactly how they implement this.

-   This document uses the serial number of the device as a unique device identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
-Implementors are
+   This document uses the serial number of the device as a unique device identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and